 When not looking for the next big thing, you can find Thomas on his bike.
-In 2014, he biked from Berlin to Poland, and to celebrate joining Frontline, did a four day tour in the west of Ireland.
+In 2014, he biked from Berlin to Poland, and to celebrate joining Frontline, did a four-day tour in the west of Ireland.

 After leaving university, William was one of the founding employees of Ondra Partners, a startup investment-banking boutique.
 Within 18 months, Ondra grew from a four-person team to 70+ employees across London, New York, and Paris and was named the top investment banking boutique globally by Euromoney.

-It was through his work at Osmoda and Thousand that William experienced firsthand the difficulty that European founders have when fundraising.
+It was through his work at Osmoda and Sandbox that William experienced firsthand the difficulty that European founders have when fundraising.
 This inspired him to join Will and Shay to set up Frontline, a fund that would usher in a new generation of early-stage venture capital in Europe.

 William is also a keen adventure traveller, and when taking time off is as likely to be seen running a triple marathon across Northern Spain, hiking through Colombian rain forest, or white-water rafting down a Himalayan river.
 Except on Halloween, where you can find him in one of his ridiculous, homemade costumes.